Policy Respecting the Importation and Transportation of Goods

 Carrier and Freight Forwarder Identification and Eligibility

-5. For the purpose of identifying carriers and freight forwarders, 4 digit unique identifier will be assigned by the CBSA to all eligible parties.
+5. For the purpose of identifying carriers and freight forwarders, a four digit unique identifier will be assigned by the CBSA to all eligible parties.
 This carrier code must be shown on all cargo control documents (CCDs) or provided in Electronic Data Interchange (EDI) transmissions.

 6. Carriers can only possess one carrier code in connection with each mode of conveyance.
 Freight forwarders can only possess one freight forwarder (8000 series) carrier code.